pavan581/Teena/README.md

 # Teena
 Personal Assistant (In development)

-Teena is a Personal Assistant works with only windows and developed in python.
+Teena is a Personal Assistant works independent of platform developed in python.